Mogens Koch

 Mogens Koch (2 March 1898 – 16 September 1992) was a Danish architect and furniture designer and, from 1950 to 1968, a professor at the Royal Danish Academy of Fine Arts.

 Early life and education

-Mogens Koch was Koch in the Frederiksberg district of Copenhagen.
+Mogens Koch was born in the Frederiksberg district of Copenhagen.
 He attended the architecture school at the Royal Danish Academy of Fine Arts in Copenhagen, and between 1925 and 1932 worked for Carl Petersen, Ivar Bentsen and Kaare Klint, where he was trained in the Danish functional tradition.